Confidence-coin/Confidence-coin.github.io/whitepaper/index.md

  - Validator signature of the fields above

 Note that there is no block hash in here.
 This is because the system is using CID.

+# Reward System

+## Block rewards
+Block time is calculated as the median block creation time of all the blocks with the same block id.

+Based on Block time, the system gives block rewards with the following block after the earliest block in a day, consisting of transaction fees and new coins.

+The reward is scored based on the stack, and there are penalties for scoring below 50% percentile in the below metrics.
+ - Number of blocks created - It incentivizes Validators to stay online.
+ - Number of Red scores sent - It decentivize validators to score Red.
+ - Number of transactions processed(Each type is scored individually) - It incentivizes Validators to process transactions.

+Up to 50% penalty is deducted from the stake value based on the percentile position rounded to integer percent.

+## Capacity
+There are 1,798,974,000,000 hard-cap coins.
+It was based on the dollar circulation value in Jan 2020, right before the epidemic started.

+The daily reward is calculated using the below function, where X is a day starting from 1. f(X) = Max(0, -2,700x + 98,563,309)

+It will be fully mined in 36,505 days(~100 years).

+## Transaction fees
+In a system where all the transactions are processed, there is no point in setting up transaction fees incentive on a transaction level.
+However, the system is more open to transaction DDOS attacks without transaction fees.
+Therefore transaction fees are set on a system level per transaction type.

+Each day in the block follows the reward block.
+A vote is made to change the transaction fees.
+In case they are changed, the new value will be applied within a week of the change, starting from the block after the daily reward.
+The clock would be reset if additional changes were made during that time.

+## Confidence Coin foundation fee
+1% of the block rewards will be sent to the Confidence Coin Foundation Wallet.
+Instead of premining the coin or doing an IPO, we believe in a fair game.
+Confidence Coin foundation will work hard to bring the Confidence Coin into the mainstream and maximize its value.

+With a linear reward system, zero pre-mined coins, and a Foundation behind.
+Confidence Coin is set for success.